MKesenheimer/fault-injection-library/README.md

 For example, the original library was developed to work with the [ChipWhisperer-Husky](https://rtfm.newae.com/Capture/ChipWhisperer-Husky/) only.
 This library has been rewritten to work with hardware that consists of a common MOSFET, the [Raspberry Pi Pico](https://www.raspberrypi.com/products/raspberry-pi-pico/) as the controller and a few other cheap components.
 The Raspberry Pi Pico is not only cheap and available for the hobbyist, but also a very capable microcontroller.
+Furthermore, this library supports the [ChipWhisperer Pro](https://rtfm.newae.com/Capture/ChipWhisperer-Pro/) as well.

-Furthermore, the database functionality has been expanded to a certain extent.
+The database functionality has been expanded to a certain extent, too.
 With this implementation, e.g. one can add experiments to a previous measurement.

-More features are planned in the future.
-For example support for the [ChipWhisperer Pro](https://rtfm.newae.com/Capture/ChipWhisperer-Pro/) is added.

 ## Cloning